angelicamacias/python_beginner/README.md

 print("Hello yellow cat")
 ```

-The arguments to a function are between parentheses the line is delimited with quotes, and a value betewwn quotes is called a **string**.
+The arguments to a function are between parentheses the line is delimited with quotes, and a value between quotes is called a **string**.

 The print function proviedes this possibilities: